ouch-org/ouch/README.md

 # Features

 1. Easy to use.
-2. Infers expression formats automatically.
+2. Automatic formats detection.
-3. Uses the same usage syntax for all supported formats.
+3. Same usage syntax for all formats.
-4. Achieves great performance through encoding and decoding streams.
+4. Uses encoding and decoding streams to improve performance.
 5. No runtime dependencies (for _Linux x86_64_).
-6. Listing archive contents with tree formatting (in next release!).
+6. Can list archive contents with pretty tree formatting.
+7. Shell completions (soon!).

 # Usage